Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Performance Evaluation

 This is primarily because these baselines utilize RGB images for training, which allows them to recognize and remember the target vehicle by its distinctive shape and color.
 Since the dataset features the same target vehicle within each scenario, these methods can effectively capture its characteristics.
 This approach raises concerns regarding its real-world applicability.
 The dataset's controlled conditions, with the repetition of the same vehicle, do not reflect the diversity and variability encountered in real-world data.
 In a more dynamic setting, where the array of vehicle shapes and colors is vast and varied, the performance of baseline 3 and baseline 4 is expected to degrade as it can not localize the target vehicle $v_i$ effectively.
 This potential drop in effectiveness outside of the dataset's controlled environment highlights a critical limitation, questioning the robustness of these methods when faced with the complexities of real-world scenarios.
 Additionally, the parameter counts of baseline 3 and 4 present a significant consideration.
 These models possess a greater number of parameters compared to the proposed model, potentially impacting QoS due to the extended computational time required by more complex models.
 In high mobility applications, timely beam prediction is crucial to maintaining optimal performance.
 The increased computation time associated with these larger models can lead to significant delays in predicting the optimal beams.
 As a result, the system might have to rely on sub-optimal beams during this delay period, leading to reduced QoS.
 Therefore, to maintain performance, we require models that are not only lightweight but also efficient in predicting the optimal beams.
 This observation underscores the drawbacks of traditional performance metrics, which primarily assess accuracy while neglecting to consider the computational demands caused by the complexity of the model.
-This has led to the development of a new metric named ACE, designed to evaluate models not only by their accuracy but also by considering their complexity.
-The ACE metric can be represented as follows:
+This has led to the development of a new metric named ACE, which can be represented as follows: